esp-arduino-libs/ESP32_Knob/README.md

 [![Arduino Lint](https://github.com/esp-arduino-libs/ESP32_Knob/actions/workflows/arduino_lint.yml/badge.svg)](https://github.com/esp-arduino-libs/ESP32_Knob/actions/workflows/arduino_lint.yml) [![pre-commit](https://github.com/esp-arduino-libs/ESP32_Knob/actions/workflows/pre-commit.yml/badge.svg)](https://github.com/esp-arduino-libs/ESP32_Knob/actions/workflows/pre-commit.yml) [![Build Test Apps](https://github.com/esp-arduino-libs/ESP32_Knob/actions/workflows/build_test.yml/badge.svg)](https://github.com/esp-arduino-libs/ESP32_Knob/actions/workflows/build_test.yml)

+# ESP32_Knob

+ESP32_Knob is an Arduino library designed for driving encoders (such as EC11) using ESP SoCs.
+This library has implemented the quadrature decoding function similar to the ESP PCNT peripheral through software.
+It is useful for chips that do not have this peripheral, such as ESP32-C2 and ESP32-C3.

+ESP32_Knob encapsulates the component from the [Espressif Components Registry](https://components.espressif.com/).
+It is developed based on [arduino-esp32](https://github.com/espressif/arduino-esp32) and can be easily downloaded and integrated into the Arduino IDE.

-## Component Knob
+## Features

-`Knob` is the component that provides the software PCNT, it can be used on chips(esp32c2, esp32c3) that do not have PCNT hardware capabilities.
-By using this component, you can quickly use a physical encoder, such as the EC11 encoder.

-Features:

-1. Support multiple knobs
-2. Support each event can register its own callback
-3. Support setting the upper and lower count limits

-List of supported events:

- * Knob left
- * Knob right
- * Knob high limit
- * Knob low limit
- * Knob back to zero
+* Support for all ESP SoCs.
+* Support multiple events, including `left`, `right`, `high limit`, `low limit`, and `back to zero`.

 ## Supported Drivers